What is a Potentiometer?

 This is different to a rheostat, where here one end is fixed and the sliding terminal is connected to the circuit, as shown below.

 This is a very basic instrument used for comparing the emf of two cells and for calibrating ammeter, voltmeter, and watt-meter.
-The basic working principle of a
+The basic working principle of a potentiometer is quite simple.
+Suppose we have connected two batteries in parallel through a galvanometer.
+The negative battery terminals are connected together and positive battery terminals are also connected together through a galvanometer as shown in the figure below.

 Here, if the electric potential of both battery cells is exactly the same, there is no circulating current in the circuit and hence the galvanometer shows null deflection.
 The working principle of potentiometer depends upon this phenomenon.